shibisuriya/japanese-candlesticks-tradingview-Indicators/README.md

-# tradingview-pinescript
+# Trading view indicators to spot Japanese candlesticks
-A collection of technical indicators for tradingview implement using Pine Script.
+This repository contains a collection of tradingview indicators implemented in pinescript to spot Japanese candlesticks.